gittogethers/platzi/README.md

 # Platzi x New Relic x GitHub Edu June 2024 Challenge

 ## Overview
 In this challenge, you'll gain an understanding of how observability helps software engineering teams to understand the health and performance of their applications.
-Also, we wanted to mimic a real worls scenario of building an application, assessing errors and fielding new challenges as they arise.
+Also, we wanted to mimic a real world scenario of building an application, assessing errors and fielding new challenges as they arise.

-You will also use Copilot to help you build, find and resolve problems in the coding infrastructure.
-Making you a more effective engineer.
+You will also use Copilot to help you build, find and resolve problems in the coding infrastructure, making you a more effective engineer.

 ## 📆 Dates
 11 June - 2 July 2024